Equestrian at the 2011 Pan American Games – Individual dressage

 The top 25 individual competitors in that round advance to the individual-only competitions, though each nation was limited to three pairs advancing.
 This second round consisted of an Intermediare I Test, which is a higher degree of difficulty.
 The 15 best pairs in the Intermediare I Test advanced to the final round.
 That round consists of, the Intermediare I Freestyle Test, competitors designed their own choreography set to music.
 Judges in that round evaluated the artistic merit of the performance and music as well as the technical aspects of the dressage.
 Final scores were based on the average of the Freestyle and Intermediare I Test results.

 Schedule

 All times are Central Standard Time (UTC-6).

+Judges

+Appointment of Dressage judges was as follows: